 “enVision is not only able to accurately detect different subtypes of the same disease, it is also able to spot differences within a specific subtype of a given disease to identify previously undetectable infections,” Asst Prof Shao added.

 Bringing the lab to the patient

-In addition, test results are easily visible – the assay turns from colorless to brown if a disease is present – and could also be further analyzed using a smartphone for quantitative assessment of the amount of pathogen present.
+In addition, test results are easily visible – the assay turns from colorless to brown if a disease is present – and could be further analyzed using a smartphone for quantitative assessment of the pathogen present.
 This makes enVision an ideal solution for personal healthcare and telemedicine.

 “Conventional technologies – such as tests that rely on polymerase chain reaction to amplify and detect specific DNA molecules – require bulky and expensive equipment, as well as trained personnel to operate these machines.
 With enVision, we are essentially bringing the clinical laboratory to the patient.
 Minimal training is needed to administer them, test and interpret the results, so more patients can have access to effective, lab-quality diagnostics that will substantially improve the quality of care and treatment,” said Dr Nicholas Ho, a researcher from NUS BIGHEART and A*STAR’s IMCB, and co-first author of the study.

 Versatile point-of-care diagnostic device

 In this study, Assistant Professor Shao and her team developed patented DNA molecular machines that can recognize genetic material of different diseases and perform different functions.
 These molecular machines form the backbone of the enVision platform.

-The novel platform adopts a ‘plug-and-play’ modular design and uses microfluidic technology to reduce the number of samples and biochemical reagents required as well as to optimize the technology’s sensitivity for visual readouts.
+The novel platform adopts a ‘plug-and-play’ modular design.
+It uses microfluidic technology to reduce the number of samples and biochemical reagents required and to optimize the technology’s sensitivity for visual readouts.